How to dry Garlic

 The secret lies in the garlic’s different varieties and how well they are cured and stored.

-Keep reading this article to learn how to cure and store garlic for long. correctly, so you can enjoy its flavor for a long time!
+Keep reading this article to learn How to Cure Garlic for Long term Storage.
+So you can enjoy its flavor safely for long time!

 Does garlic have to be cured?